lytics/grid/grid.v3/README.md

 ## Grid
 Anything that implements the `Grid` interface is a grid.
-In grid an actor is typically just a go-routin or set of go-routines performing some stateful computation.
+In grid an actor is typically just a go-routine or set of go-routines performing some stateful computation.

 ```go